USEPA/EPA_MOVES_Model/tools/OpModeDistCalc.md

 When running MOVES at default scale, there is no way to access the underlying operating mode distributions, in full, that are used to calculate emissions from activity.
 The primary use case for this tool, therefore, is to support calculations and emission rate analysis outside of MOVES where users may want to manually map an operating mode distribution to emission rates in a way that MOVES doesn't support by default.

-More specifically, OpModeDistCalc replicates the MOVES activity calculations for calculating vehicle miles traveled (VMT) and source hours operating (SHO) at the level of detail needed to calculate emissions, which is by speed bin and operating mode.
+More specifically, OpModeDistCalc replicates the MOVES activity calculations for calculating vehicle miles traveled (VMT) and source hours operating (SHO) at the level of detail needed to calculate emissions, which includes speed bin and operating mode.
 The output for this tool may optionally include detail by engine technology or by MOVES drive cycle.
 Like operating modes, these fields are generally not written in MOVES output.
 It then saves this output to a csv file.
 More detail on the calculation of activity and operating mode distributions can be found in the MOVES Vehicle Population and Activity Technical Report.

 **This tool is currently in Beta development.
 This is not to be used for regulatory purposes.
 If you have any difficulties using this tool, or have any related feedback, please open an issue on GitHub or email us at mobile@epa.gov.**

 There are several notes about OpModeDistCalc which are important to know when running the tool:

-1. Because OpModeDistCalc is designed and intended only for use with MOVES Default Scale, it will run only for a Default Scale runspec and ignore any user-specified database.
+1. Because OpModeDistCalc is designed and intended only for use with MOVES Default Scale, it should only be used with Default Scale runspecs.

-2. OpModeDistCalc is intended for calculating onroad operating mode distributions, and therefore does not estimate off-network idle (ONI) activity.

-3. OpModeDistCalc is multithreaded and performs all calculations in memory.
+2. OpModeDistCalc is multithreaded and performs all calculations in memory.
 When running OpModeDistCalc, especially for larger runspecs, expect significant CPU usage and increases in memory.

-4. OpModeDistCalc can calculate national average operating mode distributions or county-specific operating mode distributions.
+3. OpModeDistCalc can calculate national average operating mode distributions or county-specific operating mode distributions.
 It does not run at the state level.
 To calculate a state-level operating mode distribution, run every county in the state and aggregate the results manually.

 ## Command Line Interface